-The first time I realised you had a problem with alcohol I was cleaning up after you had come over the night before to listen to some music.
+The first time I realised you had a problem with alcohol, I was cleaning up after you had come over the night before to listen to some music.
 I went to my pantry and saw my new bottle of Gin we opened which only had about a third left.
-I had 2 drinks.
+I had two drinks.
 You had the rest.
-I stood in my pantry shocked.
+I stood in my pantry, shocked.
 I had no idea what to do.
-I then felt sick because I remembered I’d bought you your own bottle of Gin and I wondered how much of it you had already drank.
+I then felt sick because I remembered I’d bought you your own bottle of Gin and I wondered how much of it you had already drunk.

 The time you left my house barely able to walk straight, fumbling with your keys and phone and going to visit your kid at school I closed the door and was angry with myself for not saying something to you.

-The time you messaged me from a park at 2am and then suddenly stopped replying.
+The time you messaged me from a park at 2 am and then suddenly stopped replying.
 I did not sleep at all.
 The next morning I checked the local Police Facebook page to see if there were any car accidents between that park and your house.
-After I dropped the kids at school I drove to the park but you weren’t there.
-You didn’t reply to any messages until 4 days later.
-For 4 days I walked around trying to function not knowing if you were alive or dead.
+After I dropped the kids at school, I drove to the park, but you weren’t there.
+You didn’t reply to any messages until four days later.
+For four days, I walked around trying to function, not knowing if you were alive or dead.

 The time I tried to put boundaries on our friendship and asked you not to contact me if you had been drinking and you became upset and angry.
 I felt like the worst person in the world and immediately regretted what I had said.
 I had no idea how to handle this.
 Then there were the few weeks after where you didn’t message me after you had been drinking and that worry was worse.

-All the times you’d message me so down on yourself and I would just cry that such a beautiful soul could not see what everyone else could.
+All the times you’d message me so down on yourself, and I would cry that such a beautiful soul could not see what everyone else could.

 The time you had what I call your “Brittney Spears” moment.
-You were in my home, we were laughing and joking about it but I have never felt so sad for someone before and went to the bathroom and cried so you wouldn’t see and I wouldn’t have to explain to you why I was crying.
+You were in my home, we were laughing and joking about it, but I had never felt so sad for someone before and went to the bathroom and cried so you wouldn’t see, and I wouldn’t have to explain to you why I was crying.

 The time I was driving to the shops and saw a car the same as yours sitting crashed on the side of the road I had to pull over because I thought I was going to vomit.
 You took 6 hours to reply to the random message I sent you which was me seeing if you were ok.
 For 6 hours I thought the car was yours and I wondered if you were alive or dead.

-The times you were drunk and you’d say the most beautiful things but couldn’t say them sober.
+The times you were drunk and you’d say the most beautiful things but couldn’t tell them sober.